 Some tribal casinos allow patrons to play at either 18 or 19 as the minimum age, but state laws mandate that online players must be at least 21.

 No. When Michigan’s legal online poker sites launch, they’ll do so as Michigan-only platforms.
 Players must be located in Michigan while playing, and can only play against other players also located within Michigan.
+There is a bill that is scheduled to pass the Michigan House of Representatives, though, which could change this and allow Michigan poker players to play in interstate poker pools.

 Online poker and casino revenue in Michigan is taxed between 20% and 28%.
 The percentage taxed is determined by a tiered system developed by Michigan lawmakers.